freebsd/freebsd-src/doc/admin/admin_commands/kadmin_local.rst

     *principal*.
 The *value* is a JSON string representing an array of objects, each having optional ``type`` and ``username`` fields.

+**pkinit_cert_match**
+    Specifies a matching expression that defines the certificate attributes required for the client certificate used by the principal during PKINIT authentication.
+The matching expression is in the same format as those used by the **pkinit_cert_match** option in :ref:`krb5.conf(5)`.
+(New in release 1.16.)

 This command requires the **modify** privilege.

 Alias: **setstr**